 - Add the DIY Auto Top Off to your sump to eliminate the hassle of repetitive top offs.
 Assembling and installing the auto-top-off on your aquarium system takes less than an hour and costs less than $50.00 for the parts.
 It won't take long for you to conclude that it is one of the best upgrades you have ever done to your tank and you should have done it a long time ago.

 When running a reef system, some people find that bio-media in a wet/dry trickle filter becomes unnecessary when adequate live rock is provided for biological filtration.
 For this reason, some aquarists choose to remove the bio media and convert the trickle filter into a plain sump for holding carbon or use it as a water reservoir/top-off area.

 Do You Need a Sump?

-In our opinion, it is a personal choice of whether to have a sump or not, but with the many benefits one can provide your system, along with how easy it really is to put together, why not?
+It is a personal choice of whether to have a sump or not, but with the many benefits that one can provide your system, along with how easy it really is to put together, why not?